-My goal is that Live Simply Natural be a resource to help you feel empowered when making lifestyle and food choices.
+My goal is that Live Simply Natural become a resource to help you feel empowered when making lifestyle and food choices.
 I’m a big believer that eating a well-balanced diet is the best way to optimize your health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
-Today I’m sharing one of our families favorites – BLUEBERRIES!
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
+Today I’m sharing one of our family’s favorites – BLUEBERRIES!

 Produce Guide: Blueberries

 Blueberries are one of the best sources of antioxidants and actually contain the most antioxidants than any other berry we use today.
-Having a diet rich with antioxidants can help the body protect the brain from free radical damage and promote healthy brain aging.
-Thanks to its high antioxidant content, blueberries have been shown to have a significant anti-inflammatory effect in the body.
-Studies suggested that increasing consumption of plant foods such as blueberries decreases the risk of obesity, diabetes, heart disease, and overall mortality.
-The fiber, potassium, folate, vitamin C, vitamin B6, and phytonutrient content in blueberries has been known to support heart health.
+Having a diet rich in antioxidants can help the body protect the brain from free radical damage and promote healthy brain aging.
+Thanks to their high antioxidant content, blueberries have been shown to have a significant anti-inflammatory effect on the body.
+Studies suggested that increasing the consumption of plant foods such as blueberries decreases the risk of obesity, diabetes, heart disease, and overall mortality.
+The fiber, potassium, folate, vitamin C, vitamin B6, and phytonutrient content in blueberries have been known to support heart health.
 And the fiber content helps to reduce the total amount of cholesterol in the blood and decrease the risk of heart disease.

 NUTRIENT BREAKDOWN OF BLUEBERRIES